ibm-cloud-docs/account/iam-authorizations.md

 If the source service is removed from the account, any policies that are created by that service for its dependent services are deleted automatically.
 Similarly, if the dependent service is removed from the account, any access policies that are delegated to that service are also deleted.
 {: note}

+## Removing an authorization by using Terraform
+{: #remove-auth-tf}
+{: terraform}

+If you want to remove an authorization by using Terraform, you need to delete the argument from the `main.tf` file.
+After you delete the argument, provision your file by using the following steps:

+   1. Create a Terraform execution plan.

+      ```terraform
+      terraform plan
+      ```
+      {: pre}

+   1. Create the authorization between services.

+      ```terraform
+      terraform apply
+      ```
+      {: pre}